wp-plugins/avchat-3/readme.txt

 Check out all the WP reviews at <a href = "http://wordpress.org/support/view/plugin-reviews/avchat-3">http://wordpress.org/support/view/plugin-reviews/avchat-3</a>

+This plugin requires AVChat for the video chat part.

-<a href='http://avchat.net' onclick="window.open(this.href,"_blank");return false;" target="_blank" title='AVChat video chat software'>AVChat is a highly flexible video chat software</a> that can be installed on your website.
-It supports, rooms, moderators, private messages, public and private video chat, etc. .
-For a complete list of features check out the <a href='http://avchat.net/features' target="_blank" title='AVChat'>AVChat features page</a>.
-For pricing check out the <a href='http://avchat.net/buy-now' title='Buy AVChat' onclick="window.open(this.href,"_blank");return false;" target="_blank">AVChat pricing page</a>.
+<a href='http://avchat.net' onclick="window.open(this.href,"_blank");return false;" target="_blank" title='AVChat video chat software'>AVChat is a highly flexible video chat platform</a> that can be installed on your website.
+It supports rooms, public and private video chat, moderators, private messages and more.
+For a complete list of features check out the <a href='http://avchat.net/features' target="_blank" title='AVChat features page’>AVChat features page</a>.

 This plugin will take care of :

-* username integration (users logged in the WordPress web site will not have to login again in the video chat )
+* username & avatar integration (users logged in the WordPress web site will not have to login again in the video chat )
 * permissions & features for each user role (you can change them from your WordPress admin area)
-* BuddyPress compatibility: BuddyPress avatars are automatically recognized and added to users profiles in the video chat (user profiles can be accessed directly from AVChat also)
+* BuddyPress compatibility: BuddyPress avatars are automatically recognised and added to users profiles in the video chat (user profiles can be accessed directly from AVChat also)
 * Facebook and Twitter integration
-* iPhone/iPad/Android detection: the plugin will detect if the member is on a mobile device and deliver the mobile version of AVChat
+* iPhone/iPad/Android detection: the plugin will detect if the user is on a mobile device and deliver the mobile version of AVChat

 Other features include :

 * simple install: it installs as any other WP plugin
 * compatible with SEO friendly URL's in WordPress
-* customizable design: the chat looks and feel can be changed to fit with your existing WordPress theme
+* customisable design: the chat looks and feel can be changed to fit with your existing WordPress theme

-The above features are part of the **Standard** edition of this plugin which you can download for free from this page.
+The above features are part of the **Community Lite** edition of this plugin which you can download for free from this page.

-> #### The PRO version
+> #### The Community PRO version
-> With the PRO version you get more than 28 new configuration options and permissions that you can customize for each user role, **multisite support**, better BuddyPress integration, a free installation and 3 months of full support and updates, and of course, our gratitude for helping us sustain this plugin and for the countless late-night hours that have been poured into it's development.
+> With the Community PRO version you get more than 28 new configuration options and permissions that you can customise for each user role, **multisite support**, better BuddyPress integration, a free installation and 3 months of full support and updates, and of course, our gratitude for helping us sustain this plugin and for the countless late-night hours that have been poured into it's development.
-> **<a href='http://avchat.net/integrations/wordpress' title='AVChat plugin for WordPress'>Find out more about the PRO version at http://avchat.net/integrations/wordpress</a>**.
+> **<a href='http://avchat.net/integrations/community-pro-video-chat-plugin' title=‘Community PRO Video Chat Plugin for WordPress'>Find out more about the PRO version at http://avchat.net/integrations/community-pro-video-chat-plugin</a>**.

+> #### The Pay Per Session version
+> With the Pay Per Session version you can deliver paid and free expert consultations & trainings online through video chat using WordPress, AVChat, PayPal and our PPS plugin.
+> **<a href='http://avchat.net/integrations/pay-per-session-video-chat-plugin' title=‘PayPer Session Plugin for WordPress'>Find out more about the PPS version at http://avchat.net/integrations/pay-per-session-video-chat-plugin</a>**.

-The Video Chat Plugin Standard for WordPress is licensed under GPL v2.
+The Video Chat Plugin Community Lite for WordPress is licensed under GPL v2.
 See the full text of the GPL v2 license in license.txt.

 > #***"Our users are very happy with the chat system and we see that more and more are using it every day... outstanding email support... quick to reply and always extremely helpful...easy to setup and reliable chat system"*** -
 Mike Johnsen.